uib-ub/hono-kube-deploy-automation/README.md

 a.
 Issue Comment Event:

-Deploy to the development environment when a comment "deploy dev" is created or deleted in a pull request.
+Deploy to the development environment when a comment `deploy dev` is created or deleted in a pull request.

 b.
 Pull Request Event:

-Deploy to the test environment when a pull request labeled "type: deploy-test-hono" is merged into the main branch.
+Deploy to the test environment when a pull request labeled `type: deploy-test-hono` is merged into the main branch.

 ## Configuration and Secrets